 What’s in energy drinks?

 Like soda, energy drinks are carbonated, packed with sugar and loaded with caffeine.
-The key difference being that energy drinks will usually have more sugar and caffeine than an equivalent amount of soda.
-These drinks are then marketed to promote the rush received when loading your body with the sugar and caffeine.
+The key difference is that energy drinks will usually have more sugar and caffeine than an equivalent amount of soda.
+These drinks are then marketed to promote the rush received when loading your body with sugar and caffeine.

 [Science Warning: if reading about ingredients & science bores you, click on this video to see how a healthy energy drink makes you feel, and then skip down to the Q-Boost picture for the good stuff.]

 Some energy drink manufacturers will also add other ingredients to the drinks that the manufacturers claim to be a source of energy, stamina or alertness, though these claims are mostly unsubstantiated.
 The quantity of these ingredients changes from one drink maker to the next.
 They include, but are not limited to, the following:

 - Glucuronolactone – a naturally occurring compound that is produced when the liver breaks down glucose.
 It is believed to aid in detoxification.
 There is still a debate about the safety of supplementing this compound.

 - Guarana – derived from the South American guarana plant, the seeds contain more than double the caffeine, by weight, than coffee beans.
 Side effects of Guarana include muscle spasms, hypertension, nervousness and irritability.

 - L-Carnitine – is an amino acid that’s created naturally within the liver and kidneys.
 It’s known to increase energy and metabolism.
 Because it is created naturally within your body, supplementing this may not have any benefit–the jury is still out.